 - You may also need mounting hardware.
 See above. - If you do not have a spare, suitably rated SCSI connector on your server, you must install a new HBA (also known as a SCSI card).
 The SCSI bus rating should match or be higher than the SCSI rating of your tape drive.
 See Table 1, "supported SCSI bus types," on page 9 for recommended HBAs.
 For specific details relevant to your server model please refer to www.hp.com/go/connect.
 You will need to purchase and install the new HBA into an unused, 64-bit PCI expansion slot within your server before installing your tape drive.
-(The kit can also be installed in a 32-bit PCI expansion slot, but this will limit performance on higher-performance drives, such as Ultrium 960.)
+(The kit can also be installed in a 32-bit PCI expansion slot, but this may limit performance.)